pupil-labs/hmd-eyes/docs/Developer.md

   - [Recording Data](#recording-data)
   - [Demo Scenes](#demo-scenes)

 ## Getting Started

-This section of the docs will show you how to set up your development environment in Unity3D so that you can work with Pupil + Unity.
+This section of the docs guide through the setup of the development environment in Unity3D + Pupil Capture/Service.

+*Please follow each step of this section and familiarize yourself with the Pupil Capture/Service before jumping into action.*

-### Pupil Capture or Service
+### Pupil Capture or Pupil Service

 For people new to hmd-eyes, we recommend using the project with [Pupil Capture](https://docs.pupil-labs.com/#pupil-capture).
-It supports recordings and the GUI offers detailed feedback (e.g. pupil detection confidence), which is especially important for gaze tracking or features like blink detection).
+It supports recordings and the GUI offers detailed feedback like pupil detection confidence, which is especially important during the initial setup and adjusting the pupil detection settings.
+Be aware that Pupil Capture sends out data packages in small bundles with a slightly higher delay.

-[Pupil Service](https://docs.pupil-labs.com/#pupil-service) features a simplified GUI and a toolset tailored towards low-latency real-time data access.
+In contrast [Pupil Service](https://docs.pupil-labs.com/#pupil-service) features a simplified GUI and a toolset tailored towards low-latency real-time data access.

+Please refer to the Pupil Software [getting started](https://docs.pupil-labs.com/#capture-workflow) and [user docs](https://docs.pupil-labs.com/#pupil-detection) to ensure that eyes are well captured and that the pupil detection runs with high confidence (~0.8).

 ### Dependencies